ManCla/mancla.github.io/README.md

 ## News

- * **3-December-2025** Great news: our project _"FREELY" (Frequency-enhanced verification and validation of CPS)_ has been selected for funding.
+ * **3-December-2025** **<span style="color: red;">Great news: our project _"FREELY" (Frequency-enhanced verification and validation of CPS)_ has been selected for funding</span>**.
 The project is a bilateral collaboration between the University of Luxembourg and TU Wien, involving, Prof. Domenico Bianculli, Prof. Ezio Bartocci, Dr. Drishti Yadav and myself.
 Stay tuned for phd and post-doc job openings!
  * **26-November-2025** I will serve in the Technical Program Committee of [EMSOFT 2026](https://esweek.org/emsoft/).
  * **8-August-2025** Drishti's paper "Fault Injection for Simulink-based CPS Models: Insights and Future Directions" has been accepted at ASE for the NIER track!
  * **10-March-2025** I will chair the Artefact Evaluation of [EMSOFT](https://esweek.org/emsoft/).